Samuel Ealy Johnson Jr.: Business career

 Samuel Johnson had made gains in the cotton futures market in 1902, 1903, and 1904; however in 1905, he lost all of the money he had invested.
-His son, Lyndon B. Johnson later noted, "My daddy went busted waiting for cotton to go up to twenty-one cents a pound, and the market fell apart when it hit twenty".
+His son Lyndon later noted, "My daddy went busted waiting for cotton to go up to twenty-one cents a pound, and the market fell apart when it hit twenty".
 In 1906, he took out a loan and bought futures contracts on margin, but lost money again.
-When he arrived in the Texas State Capitol after his election in 1906, he was "several thousand dollars in debt".
+When Johnson arrived in the Texas State Capitol after his election in 1906, he was "several thousand dollars in debt".

-After retiring from the legislature in 1908, Johnson began to buy and sell real estate in addition to farming.
-He did well in selling real estate, so well that he hired a local teenager as a chauffeur and paid a staff of cleaning ladies to handle household tasks for his wife.
-However, he would also lose money, which resulted in the Johnson family living in poverty.
+After retiring from the legislature in 1909, Johnson began to buy and sell real estate in addition to farming.
+He did well in selling real estate, so much so that he hired a local teenager as a chauffeur and paid a staff of cleaning ladies to handle household tasks for his wife.
+However, Johnson would also lose money, which resulted in the Johnson family living in poverty.
 He re-invested the profits from real estate into buying local businesses.
-He bought several ranches, a small movie theater, as well as the only hotel in Johnson City.
+Johnson bought several ranches, a small movie theater, as well as the only hotel in Johnson City.
 In 1916, he bought the local newspaper, the Johnson City Record, an "eight page weekly" from its owner.
-Four months later, he sold the paper to Reverdy Giddon, as many of his subscribers could not pay in cash.
+Four months later, Johnson sold the paper to Reverdy Giddon, as many of his subscribers could not pay in cash.
 Having regained his financial footing, he ran for a third term in 1917.

-In 1920, he sold all of his real estate, and went $40,000 into debt to restart cotton farming.
+In 1920, Johnson sold all of his real estate, and went $40,000 into debt to restart cotton farming.
 He was motivated by post-WWI cotton prices, which were $0.40, but expected to rise to $0.50 or $0.60.
 Heavy spring storms repeatedly washed away the crops, and cotton prices fell to $0.08.
 The Johnson family lost everything.